 In order to use public health data appropriately and safely we:

-- Store the data on our IT network at a location that is restricted to those staff who have signed the appropriate NHS Digital data access agreements
+- Store the data on our IT network at a location that is restricted to those staff who have signed the appropriate NHS England data access agreements

 - Restrict access to data, whose source is identifiable, to those staff who have been nominated as data processors for the births and deaths data